yangjian-xiao/Programs/README.md

 ## Program 1 and Program 2
 These assignments rely on the SimpleWebServer program.
 Each gets graded using tags in a cloned repository.

+## Program 1 has been fulfilled on Sep 16, 2020
+Three tasks have been done:
+1 WebWorker.java has been fixed
+2 build.xml has been built
+3 default.html and text.html have been created.

 ## Program 3
 This assignment relies on the Coverage programs.